ZupIT/docs-charles/content/en/Reference/Users Groups.md

   and also create, edit and delete circles and modules.

-* **Analyst**: they have permission to edit and delete circles and modules.
+* **Analyst**: is able to view modules.
+They have permission to edit and delete circles and modules.
 And also view the modules' configuration.
 * **Reader**: is able to view circles and modules.

 ![Permission options to associate users&apos; groups on a workspace.](//chrome-capture-3-%20%282%29.gif)